vanbroup/acme-auto-discovery/draft-vanbrouwershaven-acme-auto-discovery.md

 Additionally, it outlines the security aspects associated with the use of CAA records for ACME client configuration discovery.
 Finally, this document presents IANA considerations and references relevant normative and informative documents.

+> **RFC Editor's Note:**  Please remove this section prior to publication of a final version of this document.
+>
+> The authors of the document considered both SRV and URI DNS resource record types as an alternative to the proposed Well-Known URI, see also: https://github.com/vanbroup/acme-auto-discovery/issues/15

 # Protocol Overview

 ~~~ aasvg